Cara Delevingne and Ashley Benson Are Not Married But Did Have a Friendship Ceremony

 The British newspaper The Sun on Sunday reported that the couple tied the knot in a secret ceremony at the Little Vegas Chapel in Las Vegas earlier this year, quoting the venue owner.

 A source told E!
 News that Delevingne and Benson are not legally married, but did have a fun friendship ceremony about a year ago.
+No marriage license for the two was found in Las Vegas public records.

 The newspaper report was posted a month after Delevingne, 26, and Benson, 29, sparked engagement rumors when they were spotted vacationing in Saint-Tropez while wearing with gold bands on their fingers.